blin63/COMP-2800-Team-BBY-31-Ghreen/README.md

 Ghreen is a web based, mobile application designed to help motivate people to reduce their carbon footprints.

 ## Contents
 Listed below is the structure of the project.
-This project folder contains a css, images, js, json, and miscellaneous folders.
+This project folder contains a css, images, js, json, .vscode, .firebase, icons, images, and miscellaneous folders.
 All firebase hosting related products and HTML are present on the root level of the project folder.
 Content of our main project folder:

 ```